 Instructions to stay at home as much as possible may have been a major cause of anxiety for some victims while social distancing measures mean it is harder for organisations to offer face-to-face support.

-To support this vital support remaining available mobile network operators EE, Vodafone, O2, Three, Sky Mobile, Virgin Media, Tesco Mobile and giffgaff have agreed that their customers will not incur data charges when accessing support and information on a number of specialist websites, including Rape Crisis England & Wales (RCEW), Women's Aid, Imkaan and others.
+To help with this vital support remaining available, mobile network operators EE, Vodafone, O2, Three, Sky Mobile, Virgin Media, Tesco Mobile and giffgaff have agreed that their customers will not incur data charges when accessing support and information on the websites of a number of specialist organisations, including Rape Crisis England & Wales (RCEW), Women's Aid, Imkaan and others.

 The RCEW website offers a Live Chat emotional support service, as well as important information, self-help resources and details of local and national Rape Crisis phone, email and text services.